Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

 Recommended 50-point distribution: Wis 28, Int 12, Cha 6, Con 2, Dex 1, Str 1

-Recommended gear archetype: Light armor + holy emblem (+30% heal potency, +20% cooldown reduction)
+Core gear setup: Light armor + holy emblem (+30% heal potency, +20% cooldown reduction)

 Max out one primary tree to level 10 before moving into a secondary tree; level 5 unlocks Tier II passives and level 10 unlocks the signature ability.